no. 01 Principles

 • The /editorial-standards page is operational, not promotional.

-• The /policies page lists every commitment with a measurable threshold (24-hour reply, seven-working-day complaint resolution).
+• The /policies page lists every commitment in plain language with best-effort timeframes.

 See it on the policies page →

-1. Recommend a phone the parents we work with wouldn't take seriously.
+1. Recommend a phone that parents wouldn't take seriously.

 2. Accept payment from a manufacturer in exchange for a change to a recommendation, a ranking, or a review.